beeware/batavia/docs/how-to/builtins.rst

 Pythons builtins give Python its trademark magical feel.
 If you're new to Python, read up on them here: https://docs.python.org/3/library/functions.html

 Most builtins have already been added to the project, but many do not follow the spec outlined below.
 Some may not handle certain types of inputs correctly.
-In addition, new builtins may of course arrive with the latest and greatest Python version.
+In addition, new builtins may arrive with the latest and greatest Python version.
 This guide should serve as your field manual for adding, updating, and navigating our implementations.